birkenkrahe/dsc101/syllabus.md

     an assignment
 -   Asking someone for help with a specific error message or bug in your program
--   Getting help with the specifics of language syntax
+-   Getting help with the specifics of language syntax or citation style
 -   Utilizing information given to you by the instructor

-Any assistance must be clearly explained in the comments at the beginning of your program.
+Any assistance must be clearly explained in the comments at the beginning of your submission.
 If you have any questions about this, please ask or review the policies relating to the Honor Code.

 Absences on Days of Exams: